 Remove a Style¶

-To remove a style, select the check box next to the style.
-Multiple layer groups can be selected for batch removal.
+To remove a style, select it by clicking the checkbox next to the style.
+Multiple styles can be selected, or all can be selected by clicking the checkbox in the header.
 Click the Remove selected style(s) link at the top of the page.
-You will be asked to confirm or cancel the deletion.
-Clicking OK removes the layer group.
+You will be asked to confirm or cancel the removal.
+Clicking OK removes the selected style(s).